 Elective Title: 18ZI701 — SPIRITUALITY IN MEDICINE

-The student will gain an exposure to the principles of spirituality and pastoral care in the medical setting by working with hospital chaplains, the interdisciplinary palliative care team, social workers, ethics committee, and clergy from the community.
+The student will gain an exposure to the principles of an integrative approach to spirituality and pastoral care in the medical setting by working with hospital chaplains, the interdisciplinary palliative care team, social workers, ethics committee, and clergy from the community.
 The student will distinguish spirituality from religion and receive an introduction to dealing with patients of all faiths and backgrounds.
-Student will spend the majority of time with a hospital chaplain.
-This will include: discussing philosophies of spirituality and medicine with the chaplain, rounding with the chaplain in both inpatient and outpatient clinical areas, shadowing chaplains in patient and family spiritual care visits, shadowing family meetings arranged by the palliative care team, and engaging in regular interdisciplinary meetings of the palliative care team.
+The student will spend the majority of their time with hospital chaplains.
+This will include: developing an integrative approach to spirituality and medicine with the chaplain, rounding with the chaplain in both inpatient and outpatient clinical areas, shadowing chaplains in patient and family spiritual care visits, shadowing family meetings arranged by the palliative care team, and engaging in regular interdisciplinary meetings of the palliative care team.
 The student is encouraged to identify one or more topics within spirituality for specific focus.

 Location: IU Health Ball Memorial Hospital (Muncie)

-- 1. Communicate students' conceptualization of the patient as person to include dimensions of spiritual beliefs and needs.
-(SBP3)
+- 1) Communicate students’ conceptualization of the patient as person to include dimensions of spiritual beliefs and needs (SBP2)

-- 2. describe how patients' spiritual belief systems impact their health.
-(SBP3)
+- 2) Describe how patients’ spiritual belief systems impact their health (SBP2)

-- 3. Recognize how the student's spiritual beliefs impact his or her practice of medicine.
-(SBP3)
+- 3) Recognize how the student’s spiritual beliefs impact his or her practice of medicine (SBP2)

-- 4. Describe the value of the chaplain as a member of the interdisciplinary team.
-(SBP6)
+- 4) Describe the value of the chaplain as a member of the interdisciplinary team (SBP1)

 Prerequisites: 3rd or 4th year status